-Making soap isn’t difficult.
-Today I’m sharing my quick and easy beginner soap recipe with fun ideas for personalizing it by adding exfoliants, essential oils, etc.
+Making soap for the first time may be intimidating, but isn’t difficult.
+This quick and easy beginner soap recipe comes with fun ideas for personalizing it by adding exfoliants, essential oils, etc.

-One of the books that we had at home that I remember loving was a book about making your own soaps and perfumes.
+One of the books at home that I loved was a book about making your own soaps and perfumes.
 I followed a few of the recipes, but didn’t really have much luck with them.
-I tried making a rose petal perfume, but didn’t particularly love the way it turned out.
+I tried making a rose petal perfume, but it made a brown liquid that went bad right away.

 The worst disaster, though, was when I tried to make soap.

 The book shared ways to be frugal.
-It explained how to clean used cooking oil for using in your soap.
-For some reason, I decided that I would be doing that right from the beginning.
+It explained how to clean used cooking oil for making soap.
+For some reason, I decided that I would recycle oil that very first time I made soap.
 I mean, reuse, recycle, right?!?!?

 Part of me had been wanting to try making soap again, but part of me was held back by my not-so-stellar first experience with soap making.